Officers won’t face any charges in Rayshard Brooks shooting

 Willis has since gained national attention for her ongoing investigation into whether former President Donald Trump and others illegally tried to influence the outcome of the 2020 election in Georgia.

-Carr initially refused to reassign the case, but in July 2021 appointed Skandalakis to take it over.
+Carr initially refused to reassign the case, but in July 2021 appointed Skandalakis to take it over after a judge excused Willis and her office.